 When you book your Mountain Drop-offs transfer to Meribel you will be heading to the very heart of the famous Three Valleys ski area.
 Just two hours after leaving Geneva Airport you’ll be ordering a vin chaud and excitedly studying the piste map ready for your first day on the slopes of the world’s largest ski area.

-And as for the sort of skiing available, there really is something for everyone and you'd have trouble to ski every piste in a week's holiday.
-Little ones are well-catered for too, as there are no fewer than 12 different ski schools in Meribel and kids are well-looked after with creches and kids' ski clubs too.
+When it comes to skiing there’s something for everyone and you’d have trouble to ski every piste in a week’s holiday.
+Little ones and beginners are well-catered for, as there are no fewer than 12 different ski schools in Meribel and kids are well-looked after with creches and kids’ ski clubs too.

 Here are some tips to whet the appetite and get you revved up for booking your Meribel transfer with Mountain Drop-offs!

-- Beginners - those just learning to ski or snowboard in Meribelwill love the area around the Altiport.
-We love the sunny and easy cruise that is the green Blanchot piste for building confidence and there's a free drag lift for practising on too
+Beginners – learners should head to the area around the Altiport.
+We love the sunny and easy cruise that is the green Blanchot piste for building confidence and there’s a free drag lift for practising on too.

 Intermediates – head to Mont Vallon.
 This area is truly magical, with two lovely wide, speedy runs that are great fun in the morning sunshine.
 Take the Plattieres bubble to the second stage and head down Bouvreuil, or go to the third stage of the lift and take Cotre Brune.

 Advanced – when in Meribel you must do at least one run down La Face.
 Accessed from the Roc de Fer chairlift, this steep little number hosted the women’s downhill skiing in the 1992 Albertville Winter Olympics and is regularly used for FIS and World Cup events.